Aurindom/Car-Accident-Severity-ANALYSIS/README.md

 # Car-Accident-Severity-ANALYSIS
-Car Accident Severity deals with finding the best ML technique to analyse and predict car accidents causing severity.
+Car Accident Severity deals with finding the best ML technique to analyze and predict car accidents causing severity.
+The main code is in the .py file